Cultural Barriers to Communication

 FAQs

-An example of cultural communication is the use of specific gestures like the “thumbs up” in Western cultures to signify approval, which may be offensive in Middle Eastern countries.
+An example of cultural communication is the use of specific gestures, such as the “thumbs up” in Western cultures, to signify approval, which may be offensive in Middle Eastern countries.

 Another example of cultural communication is the use of bowing in Japan to show respect, differing from a handshake in Western cultures.